nexussays/playerglobal/README.md

 Overview
 ========

 This repository contains a version of `playerglobal.swc` (a code library containing the API to Adobe Flash Player) coresponding to every major release of Adobe Flash Player.
-You can target the version of your choice by dynamically linking against the relevant swc when compiling with mxmlc or asc2.0 (eg, `-target=11.5`, `-target=10.1`).
+You can target the version of your choice by dynamically linking against the relevant swc when compiling with mxmlc (eg, `-target=11.5`, `-target=10.1`).

 Usage
 =====